Biloxi Personal Injury Attorneys

 A:It’s important that you seek medical attention immediately following an accident, even if you’re not in pain or don’t believe you have injuries.
 It’s fairly common for injured individuals to not feel pain until after their adrenaline rush has worn off, or for symptoms to appear days after the accident.
 Additionally, seemingly-mild symptoms like headaches and side pains can be indicative of a more serious issue, and a physician may be able to tell if you have brain trauma or internal bleeding.
 It’s then important to hire a Biloxi personal injury lawyer to investigate your accident and collect evidence needed to support your claim, including photographic evidence of injury and damage, medical records, eyewitness testimonies, and more.

 Q:Should I Speak to the Insurance Adjuster After an Accident?

-A:After you’ve been injured in an accident, especially a motor vehicle accident, you may be contacted by the other party’s insurance company seeking to learn about details of the accident.
-It’s important that you hire a personal injury lawyer during this time to handle all communication with other parties moving forward.
+A:After you’ve been injured in an accident, you may be contacted by the other party’s insurance company seeking to learn about the details.
+It is best not to speak to an insurance adjuster.
+Instead you should hire a personal injury lawyer to handle all communication with other parties moving forward.
 Insurance adjusters are often looking to avoid liability and will try to manipulate injured victims into saying something they can use against them.
 An attorney, on the other hand, knows what to say to avoid having their clients implicated.
 If it’s absolutely necessary for you to speak with an adjuster, do not admit fault or give any kind of opinion or statement that hints at your feelings, especially those of guilt.

-Q:What is the Statute of Limitations in Mississippi?
+Q:What is the Personal Injury Statute of Limitations in Mississippi?